google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 intent.putExtras(extras);
 ```

-If the certificate is not valid in browser judgement, then
+If the browser determines that the certificate is invalid, then
 `PaymentRequest.show()` should not invoke payment apps.
-Even if the user has
+Even if the user
-chosen to bypass browser’s interstitial warning about that site, Payment Request
+bypasses the browser’s interstitial warning about the site, the Payment Request
-API will be available for manual entry of data by the user, but not for quick
+API is still available for manual data entry but not for quick and painless
-and painless payments.
-Therefore, only a valid certificate chain will be sent to
+payments.
+Therefore, only a valid certificate chain will be sent to the payment
-the payment app.
-This is the entire certificate chain after the browser has
-resolved it to its root.
-(Perhaps surprisingly, the chain that the site serves
+app, after the browser has resolved it to its root.
-is not necessarily what the browser ends up validating.)

 #### Payment response

--   `int success` - The Activity result of either `RESULT_OK` or
+-   `int success` - The activity result of either `RESULT_OK` or
     `RESULT_CANCELED`, depending on whether the payment app was able to complete
     its part of the transaction successfully.
 For example, `success` can be
-    `RESULT_CANCELED` if the user failed to type in the correct PIN code for their
+    `RESULT_CANCELED` if the user fails to enter the correct PIN code for their
     account in the payment app.
 -   `String methodName` - The name of the method being used.
--   `String details` - JSON string containing information necessary for the
+-   `String details` - A JSON string containing information necessary for the
     merchant website to complete the transaction.
 If success is `true`, then
-    details must be constructed in such a way that `JSON.parse(details)` will
+    `details` must be constructed in such a way that `JSON.parse(details)` will
     succeed.

 The response is sent back via `Activity.setResult()` method.